facebookresearch/votenet/README.md

     python eval.py --dataset scannet --checkpoint_path log_scannet/checkpoint.tar --dump_dir eval_scannet --num_point 40000 --cluster_sampling seed_fps --use_3d_nms --use_cls_nms --per_class_proposal

 Example results will be dumped in the `eval_scannet` folder (or any other folder you specify).
 In default we evaluate with both AP@0.25 and AP@0.5 with 3D IoU on axis aligned boxes.
+A properly trained VoteNet should have around 58 mAP@0.25 and 35 mAP@0.5.

 ## Acknowledgements
 We want to thank Erik Wijmans for his PointNet++ implementation in Pytorch ([original codebase](https://github.com/erikwijmans/Pointnet2_PyTorch)).